-Making the dtSearch noise word and alphabet list searchable
+Making the dtSearch noise word list searchable

 Relativity ignores words that do not act as meaningful criteria when you create dtSearch and keyword queries.
 Ignored words are known as noise or noise words.
 Search indexes automatically include the default list of noise words.
 However, you can edit this list in the dtSearch list to suit your needs.
 This article includes an overview of noise words and steps to create custom lists.